pkarsy/tasmota-level/README.md

 - An enclosure or device where the ESP32 and MPU6050 are mounted

 ## Warning for fake parts
-MPU6050 is EOL for a long time and most breakout boards on online stores, have fake or recycled parts.
-The other parts in can have similar problems(in a lesser degree however) so purchase through authorized distributors is a good startegy.
+MPU6050 is EOL (for a long time) and most breakout boards on online stores, have fake or recycled parts.
+The other parts can have similar problems(in a lesser degree however) so purchase through authorized distributors is a good startegy.

 ## Wiring